Onnichan/Onnichan/README.md

 About me

-#### My name is Daniel, Web developer from Tacna.I am passionate about technology and all the possible solutions that can be made with different technologies and more.
+#### Web developer from Tacna.
+I'm passionate about technology and all the possible solutions that can be made with different technologies and more. 🤘🤘

 Here are some ideas to get you started: